Robin Meyers

-Robin Rex Meyers is an American Christian minister, peace activist, philosopher and author of seven books on Liberal and Progressive Christian theology in Western society and the Christian left.
+Robin Rex Meyers is an American Mainline Protestant minister, peace activist, philosopher and author of seven books on Liberal and Progressive Christian theology in Western society and the Christian left.
 He has been a syndicated columnist and a commentator for National Public Radio and was the Senior Minister of the Mayflower Congregational United Church of Christ in Oklahoma City from 1985 to 2020.
 He is a Distinguished Professor of Social Justice in the Philosophy Department at Oklahoma City University, where he has taught since 1991.
 Meyers is currently the Teaching Pastor of First Congregational Church of Norman UCC in Norman, Oklahoma, and Distinguished Professor of Social Justice Tenured at Oklahoma City University.

 Early life and education

 Robin Meyers was born in Oklahoma City, and was raised in Wichita, Kansas.
 His father, Dr. Robert Meyers, was originally an ordained minister in the Church of Christ and Professor of English Literature at the church-affiliated Harding University; however he lost his job in 1959 for supporting desegregation at the school.
-His father later left the Church of Christ to become pastor at Plymouth Congregationalist Church in Wichita from 1970-83.
+His father later left the Church of Christ to become pastor at Plymouth Congregationalist Church in Wichita from 1970 to 1983.

 In early 2012, a week after his father died aged 88, Meyers dedicated a sermon to him.
 He told the Congregation:

 I remember vividly the stands my father took on civil rights, his protests of the Vietnam War from his pulpit, and his unshakable faith in the life-saving power of a non-literal interpretation of Scripture.
 In countless sermons, he insisted that we follow a human Jesus, who is the Christ not because he was God, or Superman, but because his teachings were the answer to the problem of human existence and whose actions were the love of God incarnate.
 Some things are ridiculously self-evident ...
 I am my father's son.

-After graduating with a Bachelor of Arts from Wichita State University (1975), Meyers received a Masters of Divinity from the Graduate Seminary of Phillips University (1979), a Doctor of Ministry from Drew University in Madison, New Jersey (1981), and a doctorate in Rhetoric (persuasion and preaching) from the University of Oklahoma (1991).
+After graduating with a Bachelor of Arts from Wichita State University (1975), Meyers received a Masters of Divinity from the Graduate Seminary of Phillips University (1979), a Doctor of Ministry from Drew University in Madison, New Jersey (1981), and a doctorate in rhetoric (persuasion and preaching) from the University of Oklahoma (1991).